On spectral asymptotic of quasi-exactly solvable quartic: Case . Proof of Theorem

-In fact, in the case under consideration even the density of the former distribution can be obtained by averaging the densities of the latter family of distributions.
+In fact, in the case under consideration even the density of the former distribution can be obtained by averaging the densities of the latter family of distributions which we can confirm as follows.

 Recurrence \eqref{recrelstab} is similar to the one considered in the last section of \cite{BBSh} and has very nice asymptotic distribution of its roots, see Figure~\ref{figTau}.
-Observe that for any $\tau\in[0,1],$ the initial conditions for \eqref{recrelstab} are taken as
+Observe that for any $\tau\in[0,1],$ the initial conditions for \eqref{recrelstab} are given by

-Since \eqref{recrelstab} has constant coefficients, the support of the asymptotic root-counting measure of its solution is given by the well-known result of Beraha-Cahane-Weiss \cite{BKW2}.
-Namely, it coincides with the set of all $\be\in \bC$ such that the characteristic equation
+Since \eqref{recrelstab} has constant coefficients, the support of the asymptotic root-counting measure of its solution is described by the well-known result of Beraha-Cahane-Weiss \cite{BKW2}.
+Namely, this support coincides with the set of all $\be\in \bC$ such that among three solutions of the characteristic equation

-has two solutions with respect to $\Psi$ which have the same modulus and, additionally, this modulus is the largest among all three solutions of \eqref{char}).
-From considerations of \cite {BBSh} one can easily derive that, for any fixed $\tau\in [0,1],$ this support is the union of three intervals starting at the origin and ending at the branching points of \eqref{char} which are given by the equation:
+with respect to the variable $\Psi$ two have the same modulus which is bigger or equal to the modulus of the third solution of \eqref{char}.
+From considerations of \cite {BBSh} one can easily derive that, for any fixed $\tau\in [0,1],$ this support is the union of three intervals starting at the origin and ending at the branching points of \eqref{char}, i.e., those values of $\be$ and $\tau$ for which \eqref{char} has a multiple root with respect to $\Psi$.
+The latter branching points are given by the equation:

-These branching points are located as shown in Figure~\ref{figTau}.
-Observe that if for $\tau\in [0,1]$, $\be^+(\tau)$ denotes the branching point lying on the positive half-axis, then it attains its maximum at $\tau=1/2$ and this maximum equals $\frac{3}{4}$.
+and their location for three values of $\tau$ is shown in Figure~\ref{figTau}.
+Observe that if for $\tau\in [0,1]$, we denote the branching point lying on the positive half-axis by $\be^+(\tau)$, then it attains its maximal value when $\tau=1/2$ and this maximum equals $\frac{3}{4}$.

-As we mentioned before, in the case under consideration all supports of \eqref{recrelstab} lie on three fixed rays through the origin.
-Therefore, the density of the asymptotic distribution of the sequence is obtained by averaging the densities of \eqref{recrelstab} over $\tau\in [0,1]$, see \cite{CCvA} and \cite {KvA}.
-Therefore, the support of the asymptotic root distribution for $\{Sp_n(0,\be)\}$ is the union of three intervals of length $\frac{3}{4}$. \end{proof}
+As we mentioned before, in the case under consideration for any $\tau\in [0,1]$, the roots of all polynomials generated by \eqref{recrelstab} lie on three fixed rays through the origin.
+Therefore, the density of the asymptotic root-counting measure of the polynomial sequence

+is obtained by averaging the densities of \eqref{recrelstab} over $\tau\in [0,1]$, cf. \cite{CCvA} and \cite {KvA}.
+Therefore, the support of the asymptotic root distribution for $\{Sp_n(0,\be n^{4/3})\}$ in the $\be$-plane is the union of three intervals of length $\frac{3}{4}$. \end{proof}